-ST EP/TASK CAS SES 1 2 3 4 5 13.
-Secure the needle or cannula with tape.
-14. Adjust IV tubing to run fluid at a rate sufficiently rapid to infuse 1L in 15-20 minutes.
+ST EP/TASK CASES 1 2 3 4 5 12.
+Connect IV tubing to needle or cannula.
+13. Secure the needle or cannula with tape.
+14. Adjust IV tubing to run fluid at a rate sufficiently rapid to infuse 1L in 15 to 20 minutes.
 15. Place the blood drawn into a labelled test tube for haemoglobin and cross-matching.
 16. Place 2mL of blood into a small glass test tube (approximately 10mm x 75mm) to do a bedside clotting test: • hold the test tube in your closed fist to keep it warm • after four minutes, tip the tube slowly to see if a clot is forming • tip it again every minute until the blood clots and the tube can be turned upside down • if a clot fails to form or a soft clot forms that breaks down easily, coagulopathy is possible.
 17. If the woman is not breathing or is not breathing well, perform endotracheal intubation and ventilate with an Ambu bag.
 18. Before removing gloves, dispose of waste materials in a leakproof container or plastic bag.
-19. Dispose of gloves in plastic bag.
-20. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a sterile cloth or air dry.
+19. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a sterile cloth or air dry.
 BLA DDER CATHETERISATION 1.
 Put new examination or high-level disinfected surgical gloves on both hands.
 2. Clean the external genitalia.
 3. Insert catheter into the urethral orifice and allow urine to drain into a clean receptacle, and measure and record amount.
 4. Secure catheter and attach it to urine drainage bag.
-5. Dispose of gloves, in a leakproof container or plastic bag.
-6. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a clean, dry cloth or air dry.
-REA SSESSMENT AND FURTHER MANAGEMENT 1, Reassess the woman's response to IV fluids within 30 minutes for signs of improvement: stabilising pulse (90 beats per minute or less) increasing systolic blood pressure (100mm Hg or more) improving mental status (less confusion or anxiety) increasing urine output (30mL/hour or more).
+5. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a clean, dry cloth or air dry.
+REA SSESSMENT AND FURTHER MANAGEMENT 1.
+Reassess the woman's response to IV fluids within 30 minutes for signs of improvement: stabilising pulse (90 beats per minute or less) increasing systolic blood pressure (100mm Hg or more) improving mental status (less confusion or anxiety) increasing urine output (30mL/hour or more).
 2. If the woman's condition improves: adjust the rate of IV infusion to 1L in six hours continue management for underlying cause of shock.
-3. If the woman's condition fails to improve: In infuse normal saline rapidly until her condition improves continue oxygen at 6-8L/minute continue to monitor vital signs every 15 minutes and intake and output every hour arrange for additional laboratory tests.
+3. If the woman's condition fails to improve: Infuse normal saline rapidly until her condition improves continue oxygen at 6-8L/minute continue to monitor vital signs every 15 minutes and intake and output every hour arrange for additional laboratory tests.
 4. Check for bleeding.
 If heavy bleeding is seen, take steps to stop the bleeding and transfuse blood, if necessary.
 5. Perform the necessary history, physical examination and tests to determine cause of shock if not already known.